microsoft/vscode-docs/docs/editor/emmet.md

 ### CSS Emmet snippets

-Values for CSS Emmet snippets should either be a property value or the complete property value pair.
+Values for CSS Emmet snippets should either be a property value or the complete property name and value pair.

 Name the snippet such that it contains the letters from the snippet value in the order that they appear in the latter, so that the fuzzy matching algorithm of the suggestion list can make the right match.
 If you don't use similar letters, the **Emmet: Expand Abbreviation** command will still work, but the snippets won't show up as expected in a filtered suggestion list.